jx2bandito/tacoholicsAnonymous/README.md

 *Side note: The goal was to have each heading of the sections line-up to the top of the page when clicking on a navigation link.
-I'm bothered by single page websites that leave you halfway through another section when you click 'Contact', then present their Contact info at the very bottom of the page.
+I'm bothered by single page websites that leave you halfway through another section when you click 'Contact', then present their Contact section at the very bottom of the page.
 According to eye-tracking research, people browse screens with an "F" pattern.
 Important information should at least be at eye-level.